 Software can also put guardrails in place to help mitigate bias.
 Training employees about bias will not necessarily lead to long-term behavior change, but software can guide people towards making better decisions.
 Greenhouse recently launched Greenhouse Inclusion to help make recruiters and hiring managers aware of how bias may be affecting their decisions and course correct.
 Similarly, Zugata Insights helps our customers see how feedback in their organization may be biased.
 By measuring bias in feedback, companies can see if certain segments of employees are receiving less-optimal feedback and keep an eye on key metrics to inform their inclusion initiatives.
 This also helps measure progress over time and call attention to the most pressing issues.

 I think we can all agree that there’s more work to be done.
 We still have a long way to go in terms of building inclusive cultures at all companies.
 But this is an exciting time—we have more tools at our disposal than ever to help identify and limit bias and create a more level playing field for all employees.
 And while it takes a concerted effort to limit bias from the employee experience, it’s absolutely worth it.
 When we promote inclusion, we all benefit.

 The first moment of the employee experience happens in the hiring process.
-Listen to this free webinar with HackerRank and Greenhouse to learn practical steps for implementing D&I; tactics into the recruiting process.
+Watch to this free webinar with HackerRank and Greenhouse to learn practical steps for implementing D&I tactics into the recruiting process.